9dots/9dots.io-pages/OpO2Ivt.md

 views: 0
 published: false
 type: lesson
-title: Little Bits Exploration
+title: littleBits Exploration
 org: 9dots
-objective: "SWBAT explain the difference between input and output, and create circuits using Little Bits"
+objective: "SWBAT explain the difference between input and output, and create circuits using littleBits"
-blurb: "Students will learn about sensors, and try different input/output combinations to gain a familiarity with #LittleBits."
+blurb: "Students will learn about sensors, and try different input/output combinations to gain a familiarity with #littleBits."
 id: "9dots-OpO2Ivt"

 ---

+## Overview
+In this unit, students will be designing and prototyping their own product that they will make using the littleBits.
+When their product is completed, students will develop a sales pitch to present to a panel of judges.
+In this lesson, students will explore the various littleBits components and how they interact.

 ## Setup